this-is-yaash/kmlViewer/README.md

 # kmlViewer
-this is kmlViewer web app - a mini project
+This is a KML Viewer web application - A Mini Project It has the feature to display the KML(only).